allegro/bigflow/docs/workflow-and-job.md

 >>> '2020-01-02 01:11:00'
 ```

-There are 2 additional parameters, that job can supply - `retry_count` and `retry_pause_sec`.
+There are 2 additional parameters, that a job can supply - `retry_count` and `retry_pause_sec`.
 The `retry_count` parameter
 determines how many times a job will be retried.
-The `retry_pause_sec` sets how long the pause between retries should be.
+The `retry_pause_sec` says how long the pause between retries should be.

 ```python
 class SimpleJob: